Takoma Park loves the environment

-Nature is not to be disturbed in the city of Takoma Park.
+Nature is not to be disturbed in the hippie city of Takoma Park.
 Locals in this Maryland community on the Washington, D.C. line take the environment seriously.
 Gardeners tending to their azaleas cannot use certain pesticides, per local ordinance.
+The city government gets 100% of its electricity through wind power.
+Front lawns are filled with overgrown plants, where ivy grows along brick and stone walls.
 Cutting down a tree, even on private property, involves getting a permit from the city.
-The municipal government gets 100% of its electricity through wind power, and it has declared itself a "nuclear-free zone" since 1983.

 Storybook streetscapes with overgrown gardens and azaleas

-Takoma Park’s residential areas look like something out of a children’s storybook.
+With its hilly roads, cracked sidewalks and front lawns with overgrown bushes, Takoma Park’s residential areas look like something out of a children’s storybook.
 Some houses were built as part-time residential cottages in the 1920s.
 Renovated 1960s ramblers, stone contemporary houses, midcentury modern homes, brick Cape Cods and century-old bungalows sit next to each other on tightly packed streets.
 “There are huge Victorians that are just stunning, and they also have small bungalows.
-That diverse mix of gorgeous housing makes the community so unique and different,” says Heather Foley, Realtor with the Foley Group of Go Brent Realty in nearby Silver Spring.
+That diverse mix of gorgeous housing makes the neighborhood so unique and different,” says Heather Foley, Realtor with the Foley Group of Go Brent Realty in nearby Silver Spring.
 Prices range from $185,000 to $1.6 million.
 Religious and spiritual organizations sit within Takoma Park, including a center for Buddhist studies and meditation and a Chinese Christian Church.

 Walkable shopping and dining in Takoma Park